rngtang/Robot-arm/TicTacToe/api/README.md

 Run the flask app on the venv environment using this command

         .venv\Scripts\activate

 Then, run the flask app using these commands:

         flask run
-        or
-        flask run --host=0.0.0.0

 if this does not work try

         python3 -m pip install flask
         python3 -m flask run